Vlahaka/Unified-framework/bh_merger.md

 > **Analogy:** The curvature caused by a black hole acts like the sun in the solar system—holding its internal system in place and moving as a unit.

 Our perception of stillness is rooted in internal references.
-If the entire observable universe — galaxies, CMB, space-time itself — moves through the parent universe via the motion of the black hole that contains it, that motion becomes undetectable from within.
+If the entire observable universe, with its galaxies, CMB and space-time itself, moves through the parent universe via the motion of the black hole that contains it, that motion becomes undetectable from within.
 This is not relativistic stillness, but containment-based perceptual isolation.

 > *"Imagine we are inside a vast cave, one so completely dark that no light, no reflection, no boundary can be seen.
 In this cave, we begin to move, using our feet to walk.
 But since there is nothing to see, nothing to hear, and no point of reference, we cannot tell whether we are truly moving or standing still.
 From our perspective, we are frozen in place.
 But objectively, we are in motion.*
 >